BroadbandForum/usp-test/01-messages-and-path-names.md

      }
     ```

 2. Allow the EUT to send a DeleteResp.

 ### Test Metrics

-1. The EUT's sends a DeleteResp.
+1. The EUT sends a DeleteResp.

-2. The DeleteResp contains a single deleted_obj_result
+2. The DeleteResp contains a single `deleted_obj_result`
-message with a requested_path of 'Device.LocalAgent.InvalidObject.' and an oper_failure element, with
+    message with a `requested_path` of 'Device.LocalAgent.InvalidObject.' and
-err_code '7026', 'Invalid Path'.
+    an `oper_failure` element, with `err_code` '7026', 'Invalid Path'.

 ## 1.31 Delete message with allow partial true, multiple objects, invalid object

 ### Purpose

 The purpose of this test is to validate that the EUT properly handles a
-Delete message when the allow_partial element is set to true, and one
+Delete message when the `allow_partial` element is set to true, and one
 of multiple objects is invalid.

 ### Functionality Tag